KGBeast: Later appearances

-However, the Beast escapes and goes into hiding, from where he sees the Soviet Union dissolve.
-His protégé, the NKVDemon, surfaces in Russia, but is killed by Batman's ally, Soviet police detective Nikita Krakov.
+The Beast escapes and goes into hiding, from where he sees the Soviet Union dissolve.
+His protégé NKVDemon surfaces in Russia, but is killed by Batman's ally, Soviet police detective Nikita Krakov.
 The Beast becomes a traditional supervillain, engaging in a counterfeiting scheme and having additional cybernetic implants inserted into his body.
 He fights Robin and the Huntress, but is ultimately defeated by King Snake.
 He later acquires a small nuclear bomb that he uses to threaten Gotham City.
 He is defeated by Robin and imprisoned in Blackgate Penitentiary.

 In No Man's Land, the Beast appears as a henchman of Lock-Up during the latter's tenure as the unofficial warden of Blackgate.

 One Year Later

-In One Year Later, KGBeast is killed by Tally Man as part of the Great White Shark's plot to discredit Two-Face.
-However, his body is recovered by a mysterious group who intend to resurrect him.
+One year after the events of Infinite Crisis, KGBeast is thrown from a roof by a man thought to be Two-Face.
+He is later found dead by police, having been shot in the head.
+Two-Face appears to be innocent of the murder; the killer is revealed to be Tally Man, who had been hired by Great White Shark.
+KGBBeast's body is later stolen by a mysterious group, who intend to resurrect him.

 Blackest Night

-In Blackest Night, KGBeast is temporarily resurrected as a Black Lantern.
+During the Blackest Night storyline, KGBeast's corpse is reanimated by a black power ring and recruited to the Black Lantern Corps.
+He uses his ring to form a black energy construct of his gun arm.

 Post-Flashpoint

 As part of the New 52, the character gets a new backstory on the New Suicide Squad #2 (October 2014).
-KGBeast/Commander Anatoli Knyazev is a citizen of the USSR until it dissolves.
+KGBeast/Commander Anatoli Knyazev was a citizen of the USSR until it dissolved.
 He is trained by Boris Ulyanov/Hammer, as well as others like Kanto, and masters several forms of martial arts.
 In addition, he gains cybernetic abilities which increase his strength.
 He fights against the Suicide Squad as a Russian military soldier.
 After losing many times, he becomes a member of Suicide Squad.